ETV Bharat / bharat

 Shahs and Karras are old political rivals in Srinagar, though both have their political seeds in NC, which germinated with NC’s founder Sheikh Muhammad Abdullah.

 Shah’s father Ghulam Mohiddin Shah was a former minister and general secretary of the National Conference and legislator from Batmaloo.
-Karra’s grandfather Ghulam Mohiddin Karra was organisational backbone of NC’s founder Sheikh Abdullah during his heydays; later the two politicians became arch-rivals.
+Karra’s uncle Ghulam Mohiddin Karra was organisational backbone of NC’s founder Sheikh Abdullah during his heydays; later the two politicians became arch-rivals.
 Ghulam Mohiddin Karra founded his Political Conference in 1953 after differences with the NC founder.
 Ghulam Muhammad Sadiq had supported Bakshi Ghulam Muhammad when Sheikh Abdullah was dismissed as the Prime Minister and jailed in 1953 by Jawaharlal Nehru.
 Sadiq also belonged to the Karra clan.

-The Karras were inactive in electoral politics after Tariq Karra’s grandfather Ghulam Mohiddin Karra aged and passed away in 1996.
+The Karras were inactive in electoral politics after Tariq Karra’s uncle Ghulam Mohiddin Karra aged and passed away in 1996.
 Tariq Karra revived it when he joined NC in 1996 for a brief stint and then joined the Peoples Democratic Party (PDP) to become its general secretary.

 Political rivalry between Shahs and Karras reignited in 2002 when Tariq Karra fought the 2002 assembly elections on a PDP ticket from Batmaloo against Ghulam Mohiddin Shah but lost.
 In the 2004 by-polls necessitated after the death of Shah, Karra had wrested the seat from NC.
 Kara was made forest minister in the PDP-Congress coalition government that was headed by PDP patron late Mufti Muhammad Sayeed.